Polydactyly: Type B ulnar

 For infants with ulnar type B polydactyly the recommended treatment is ligation in the neonatal nursery.

 A 2011 study opined that excision of an extra digit in the neonatal nursery was a safe and simple procedure with a good clinical and cosmetic outcome.

 As of 2022, for infants with ulnar type B polydactyly the recommended treatment is surgical excision or suture ligation, when no bony structures exist.
 Complications of ligation include infection, neuroma or cyst formation.

-Radial polydactyly
+Radial

 Because neither of the two thumb components is normal, a decision should be taken on combining which elements to create the best possible composite digit.
 Instead of amputating the most hypoplastic thumb, preservation of skin, nail, collateral ligaments and tendons is needed to augment the residual thumb.
 Surgery is recommended in the first year of life, generally between 9 and 15 months of age.

 Surgical options depend on type of polydactyly.

 Bilhaut-Cloquet procedure

 This type of procedure is recommended for Wassel types 1 and 2 (in which both thumbs are severely hypoplastic) by some congenital hand surgeons.
 The technique contains a composite wedge resection of the central bone and soft-tissue.
 This will be achieved with approach of the lateral tissue of each thumb.
 The goal is to achieve a normal thumb, what concerns the size, which is possible.
 If the width of the nail bed is greater than 70% of the contralateral thumb, it may be split.